 In today's Rewarding Moments In Redskins History presented by Maryland Lottery My Lottery Rewards, we look back at running back Terry Allen breaking John Riggins' single-season Redskins rushing record in 1996.

-With a dozen former Redskins watching on, running back Terry Allen scored three touchdowns and gained 87 yards on 26 carries to set a Redskins single-season rushing record with 1,353 yards.
+The nostalgia inside, thanks to a dozen former Redskins honored at halftime, was met by a stampeding force in running back Terry Allen, who scored three touchdowns and gained 87 yards on 26 carries to set a Redskins single-season rushing record with 1,353 yards.

-If there were a time for Allen to break Riggins' record, it was this game, in front of the home fans against the rival Dallas Cowboys.
+If there were a time for Allen to break Riggins' record, it would have been this game, in front of the "4th and 1" man himself, at home for the fans and against the hated Dallas Cowboys.